I’m guessing your homeschooler doesn’t want to do the big graduation thing?

 Senior photos and graduation announcements.
 We ended up doing a family photo session where my boys got a few individual shots.
 We used one of those headshots for graduation announcements and mailed them out to family and friends.
 Easy peasy.

 Special dinner with family.
 Food is my son’s love language.
 We planned a dinner party with family and close friends at his favorite: a Japanese Steakhouse.

 It meant so much to our family and my son to celebrate the occasion with the people that have supported us along the way on this journey.
 Seeing my son’s smile that night was the absolute best!
 I knew he was so much happier with that dinner than he ever would have been at a traditional ceremony.

 Celebrate with your homeschool group or co-op.
 For the past four years, we participated in our homeschool co-op’s promotion ceremony.
-It’s a sweet hometown graduation held at the church we attend for classes.
+It was a sweet hometown graduation held at the church we attend for classes.
 The kids get a chance to walk across the stage, get a certificate, take pictures-that sort of thing.
 It’s beyond casual.
 Some kids wear their Sunday best, other kids barely keep their shoes on.

 It’s a sweet year-end event that all the families look forward to, and each year the seniors are recognized for all their hard work.
 I did make my son do this.
 He got to wear a t-shirt and flip-flops, but it was all the public recognition I subjected him to.

 Our co-op photography class made a slideshow and included a special tribute to seniors at the end complete with baby pictures.
 Maybe there’s something special your group can do on a low-key scale to honor your graduates?

 Set up a table for your seniors so guest can leave letters of encouragement and cards.